Green's function representations for Marchenko imaging without up/down decomposition

 The source and receiver redatuming processes can be captured in one equation by substituting equation (\ref{eq75}) into (\ref{eq12ab}).
 This gives

 The double integral on the right-hand side resembles the process of classical source and receiver redatuming \citep{Berkhout82Book,Berryhill84GEO}, but with the primary focusing functions in those references replaced by full-field focusing functions.
-It also resembles source-receiver interferometry \citep{Curtis2010PRE}, but with the double integration along a closed boundary in that paper replaced by the double integration over the open boundary $\setdDR$.
-Hence, via the theories of primary source-receiver redatuming \citep{Berkhout82Book,Berryhill84GEO}, closed-boundary source-receiver interferometry \citep{Curtis2010PRE} and open-boundary homogeneous Green's function retrieval of decomposed wave fields \citep{Wapenaar2016GJI, Neut2017JASA, Singh2017GEO2}, we have arrived at a representation for open-boundary homogeneous Green's function retrieval of full wave fields (equation \ref{eq12abk}), which accounts for internal multiples, refracted and evanescent waves in the lower half-space.
+It also resembles source-receiver interferometry \citep{Curtis2010PRE}, but with the double integration along a closed boundary in that paper replaced by the double integration over the open boundary ${{\partial\mathbb{D}}_R}$.
+Hence, via the theories of primary source-receiver redatuming \citep{Berkhout82Book,Berryhill84GEO}, closed-boundary source-receiver interferometry \citep{Curtis2010PRE} and open-boundary homogeneous Green's function retrieval using wave field decomposition \citep{Wapenaar2016GJI, Neut2017JASA, Singh2017GEO2}, we have arrived at a representation for open-boundary homogeneous full-field Green's function retrieval (equation \ref{eq12abk}), which accounts for internal multiples, and refracted and evanescent waves in the lower half-space.
 In section \ref{sec5.3} this representation is extended for the elastodynamic situation.